 AP050—ELEMENTS OF MUSIC (2 CREDITS) Prerequisite: None.
 This audio production course, designed for the student with little musical experience, provides an overview of written and verbal language, preparing the student for Music Fundamentals I (AP110).

 AP121—MUSIC FUNDAMENTALS I (4 CREDITS) Prerequisite: AP050 or Advanced Placement.
 An overview of fundamental music vocabulary, the audio production course presents verbal and written musical expression and the elements of rhythms, key signatures, scales and chords.
-Students use keyboards, computer programs, online games, simple percussion instruments and voices throughout the course.
+Audio production students use keyboards, computer programs, online games, simple percussion instruments and voices throughout the course.
 Basic musical concepts are reinforced through ear training exercises.

 AP154—DESKTOP PRODUCTION I (5 CREDITS) Prerequisite: None.
-Students learn and apply the essentials of multimedia desktop workstation setup and basic audio and video capture and editing skills.
+Audio production students learn and apply the essentials of multimedia desktop workstation setup and basic audio and video capture and editing skills.

 AP211—SONGWRITING I (2 CREDITS) Prerequisite: AP121.
 This audio production class is a study of popular songwriting methods, using creative chord structure, melody and lyrics to communicate emotion and ideas, with an emphasis on collaborative songwriting.
-Students learn composition for multiple styles of popular music and study the works of modern master songwriters.
+Audio production students learn composition for multiple styles of popular music and study the works of modern master songwriters.

 AP220—SESSION PSYCHOLOGY (2 CREDITS) Prerequisites: AE130, AP154.
 The most successful producer-engineers know how to communicate clearly and inspire others in the studio.
-Students learn related skills, including recognizing and adapting to personality types and being assertive without being abrasive to keep the session running on schedule.
+Audio production students learn related skills, including recognizing and adapting to personality types and being assertive without being abrasive to keep the session running on schedule.

 AP221—MUSIC FUNDAMENTALS II (4 CREDITS) Prerequisite: AP121.
 The audio production course provides an overview of chord structure, harmony, scales and chord charts and advanced studies in verbal and written musical expression, song structure and the components of melody and harmony.
 Intermediate musical concepts are reinforced through ear training exercises.